oracle-livelabs/analytics-ai/atom/provision/provision.md

         npm install @oracle/bots-node-sdk
         </copy>
         ```
     > * Once installed - cd into the folder and run the below command to zip the folder.
-Replace folder-name with the name of your folder.
         ```text
         <copy>
-        npx @oracle/bots-node-sdk pack folder-name
+        npx @oracle/bots-node-sdk pack
         </copy>
         ```